 The mind also attains serenity by prolonged exhalation and holding the breath.

 Self-reflection: Do I want to use this idea of breath regulation (pranayama) as part of asana practice or as a separate seated practice?
 Do I find one easier than the other?
 Do I notice the effects of working with breath more or less than working with the body?

 We all need stability in our lives.

 We don’t all need the same amount but we notice in the body, our breathing or our mind,when we don’t have enough.
-Stability and developing more stability is a fundamental aspect of practising Yoga and the ideas used are ones that are essentially practical.
-They don’t rely on you changing your mindset or developing super willpower, but they do need to be thought about, put in place and practised to start to feel like habits.
-A bit like brushing your teeth - something we do without thinking or overthinking.
+Stability and developing more stability is a fundamental aspect of practising Yoga and the ideas I have used here are ones that are essentially practical.
+They don’t rely on you changing your mindset or developing super willpower, but they do need to be thought about, put into place and practised until they start to feel like habits.
+A bit like brushing your teeth - something we do without much thinking or overthinking.